MICA: Multivariate Infini Compressive Attention for Time Series Forecasting: Discussion

 \section{Discussion}

-We introduced \MICA, a scalable cross-channel attention mechanism that extends channel-independent Transformers to multivariate forecasting, achieving the lowest average forecast error rank across evaluated models. \MICA\ models also scale more efficiently with respect to both channel count and context length than Transformer baselines that compute attention across both the temporal and channel dimensions.
-These results highlight compressive attention as a practical solution for scalable multivariate forecasting.
+We introduced \MICA, a scalable cross-channel attention mechanism that extends channel-independent Transformers to multivariate forecasting, achieving the lowest average forecast error rank across evaluated models while scaling more efficiently than Transformer baselines that attend across both temporal and channel dimensions.

-Four key insights emerge from our ablation studies.
-First, the strong performance of \MICA\ models over their channel-independent counterparts, even those with adaptations such as channel decorrelation preprocessing and a multivariate projection head, demonstrates that accurate multivariate modeling benefits from structural integration of cross-channel dependencies within the attention mechanism.
-Second, the comparable performance of the channel inclusion and exclusion variants suggests that the inclusion variant can be prioritized to avoid the channel exclusion step and reduce computation.
-Third, uniform channel weighting outranks channel-specific weighting strategies on average, suggesting that simple uniform aggregation is sufficient to realize consistent gains across diverse datasets and frequencies.
-Fourth, while \MICA\ gate types do not exhibit significant performance differences, their relative ranking varies by architecture: \MLP\ gate variants generally achieve lower forecast error for \PatchTST, whereas $\beta$ gate variants perform better for \Moment, indicating that the best gate choice may be architecture-dependent.
+Four key insights emerge from ablation studies: 1) structural integration of cross-channel dependencies within the attention mechanism outperforms adapter-based alternatives such as decorrelation preprocessing and multivariate projection heads; 2) channel inclusion can be prioritized over exclusion without sacrificing performance, reducing computation; 3) uniform channel weighting suffices, outperforming learned channel-specific strategies on average; and 4) gate effectiveness is architecture-dependent.